What are the relevant government entities relating to immigration in your jurisdiction?

 What are the requirements for becoming a sponsor of employment-based migrants and what are the role and reporting duties of sponsors?

-Sponsoring a foreign national for an H-1B, H-1B1 or E-3 visa requires preliminary approval from the Department of Labor.
-The sponsoring company must file a Labor Condition Application) for nonimmigrant workers, attesting that the employee will be paid the prevailing wage for their position, and that the employer will comply with other legal obligations.
+Sponsoring a foreign national for an H-1B, H-1B1 or E-3 visa requires preliminary approval from the DOL.
+The sponsoring company must file a Labor Condition Application (LCA) for Non-immigrant Workers, attesting that the employee will be paid the prevailing wage for their position, and that the employer will comply with other legal obligations.

 The employer must post the LCA for at least 10 days.
-The LCA Public Access File (PAF), including the LCA and supporting documents, must be maintained at the H-1B or E-3 worker’s actual place of employment or at the company’s principal headquarters.
-The H-1B or E-3 worker must be provided with a copy of the certified LCA no later than the first day that he or she reports to work.
+The LCA Public Access File (PAF), including the LCA and supporting documents, must be maintained at the H-1B or E-3 worker’s actual place of employment, or at the company’s principal headquarters.
+The H-1B or E-3 worker must be provided with a copy of the certified LCA no later than the first day that they report to work.
 DOL regulations also require the employer to provide a summary of benefits available to H-1B and E-3 workers in order to demonstrate that H-1B and E-3 workers are afforded access to the same benefits as similarly employed U.S. workers.
-This summary can be placed in the company’s PAF or individual employee’s PAF.

 Are applications filed electronically, or paper base?
 Is a physical visa/work permit document issued or is an electronic approval issued?